corsairmarks/machine_shipset_destroyed_ringworld_entities/mod/README.md

 This mod also features enhancements to the Machine Shipset habitats.
 The tier 1 and 2 habitats have both been adjusted - T1 is color-matched to your empire flag, and T2 keeps its interior terrain after being upgraded.
 The T3 habitats, which are mini-ringworlds, display their terrain and feature clouds.

-Note: as of Stellaris version 3.6 "Orion" changes to shaders mean that Machine ringworlds and T3 habitats no longer have animated clouds.
+Note: as of Stellaris version 3.7 "Canis Minor" changes to shaders mean that Machine ringworlds and T3 habitats no longer have animated clouds.

 # Changes